spiceai/docs/spiceaidocs/docs/reference/spicepod/catalogs.md

   - from: spice.ai
     name: spiceai
     include:
-      - "tpch.*" # Include only the "tpch" tables.
+      - 'tpch.*' # Include only the "tpch" tables.
 ```

 ## `from`